aakashs11/Gesture-recognization-Sign-Language-Interpretation/README.md

 ### Background Ellimination

 After taking the average of 30 frames you can introduce your hand into the frame and save the histogram.
-This will effectively subratract the background and show only the black and white pixels.
+This will effectively subtract the background and show only the black and white pixels.

 Refer: [Gogul09](https://github.com/Gogul09)